-Orkambi Approval History
+Orkambi FDA Approval History

-- FDA approved: Yes (First approved July 2nd, 2015)
+FDA Approved: Yes (First approved July 2, 2015)

 Brand name: Orkambi

-- Generic name: ivacaftor and lumacaftor
+Generic name: ivacaftor and lumacaftor

-Dosage form: Tablets
+Dosage form: Tablets and Oral Granules

-- Company: Vertex Pharmaceuticals Incorporated
+Company: Vertex Pharmaceuticals Incorporated

-- Treatment for: Cystic Fibrosis
+Treatment for: Cystic Fibrosis

-Orkambi (ivacaftor and lumacaftor) is a CFTR potentiator and CFTR corrector combination for the treatment of the underlying cause of cystic fibrosis in patients 6 years and older with two copies of the F508del mutation in their CFTR gene.
+Orkambi (ivacaftor and lumacaftor) is a cystic fibrosis transmembrane conductance regulator (CFTR) potentiator and CFTR corrector combination for the treatment of cystic fibrosis in patients 1 year of age and older who have two copies of the F508del mutation (F508del/F508del) in their CFTR gene.

-The safety and efficacy of Orkambi was studied in two double-blind, placebo-controlled clinical trials.
+- The safety and efficacy of Orkambi was studied in two double-blind, placebo-controlled clinical trials.
 In both studies, the participants who took Orkambi demonstrated improved lung function, reductions in pulmonary exacerbations and improvements in body mass index (BMI) compared to those who took the placebo.

-Development History and FDA Approval Process for Orkambi
+Development timeline for Orkambi